cardano-foundation/CIPs/CIP-1694/README.md

 We solve the bootstrapping problem as described in the section on bootstrapping.
-We solve the long-term participation problem by not allowing reward withdrawals (after the bootstrap phase) unless the stake is delegated to a DRep (including the two special cases, namely 'Abstain' and 'No confidence').
+We solve the long-term participation problem by not allowing reward withdrawals (after the bootstrap phase) unless the stake is delegated to a DRep (including the two pre-defined DReps for 'Abstain' and 'No confidence').

 ## Path to Active